dmachard/go-dnscollector/docs/loggers/logger_file.md

 ## Postrotate command

 The `postrotate-command` option allows you to specify a **script** to execute after each file rotation.
 During the post-rotate process, files are temporarily renamed with a `toprocess-` prefix, for example, `toprocess-dnstap-1730099215373568947.log`.
 The script receives three arguments:
-- The full path to the log file
+- Arg.
+1: The full path to the log file
-- The directory path containing the log file
+- Arg.
+2: The directory path containing the log file
-- The filename without the toprocess- prefix
+- Arg.
+3: The filename without the toprocess- prefix

 **Example Configuration**